samolubukun/samolubukun/README.md

 ---

-Building intelligent systems at the intersection of **software engineering** and **machine learning** — from data pipelines to production-ready AI applications.
+Building intelligent systems at the intersection of **software engineering** and **artificial intelligence** — turning complex problems into elegant, scalable solutions.

 ---